 Let your snake’s body language guide how much/little you handle them.
 Don’t try to force your snake to do something that it doesn’t want to do.
 Try to identify the signs of agitation in corn snakes:

 - Making itself flat, so it looks bigger and more menacing

 - Making ‘mock strikes.’
 These are intended to scare, but not bite, you

 - Moving its head downwards, so that both eyes are pointed at you.
-This is because the snake’s eyes are on opposite sides of its head, they can’t see well.
+This is because the snake’s eyes are on opposite sides of its head, it can’t see well.
 By lowering its head, it can look at you with both eyes.

 If you see these signs, put your snake back in its cage.
 As for how often should you handle a corn snake, the same applies.
-If you spot the signs of agitation when you’re trying to pick it up, then leave your corn alone.
+If you spot the signs of annoyance when you’re trying to pick it up, then leave your corn alone.

 Here’s our complete guide to corn snake care.